HeinrichHartmann/HeinrichHartmann.github.io/consulting.md

 * Statistical analysis
 * Data Visualizations
 * Review of mathematical literaure
-* Development and implementation of new algorithms
+* Development and implementation of methods
-* Performance optimization of Java and Python applications
+* Management of developmer teams

 ## Technologies